mauserrifle/vagrant-debian-shell/README.md

 # Vagrant debian shell

-This is a collection of shell scripts I am using setting up a LAMP box with debian squeeze.
+This is a collection of shell scripts I am using setting up a LAMP vagrant box with debian squeeze.

 Squeeze can be obtained @ <http://www.vagrantbox.es/>